 What makes the Dutch Grand Prix special?

 The race was staged 34 times between 1948 and 1985, with all bar the first four of those events forming part of the Formula One World Championship.
 Ferrari claimed victory on nine occasions, while the leading driver was Britain’s Jim Clark, with four wins, ahead of Jackie Stewart and Niki Lauda on three.
-F1 chairman and CEO Carey commented: “In recent years, we’ve seen a resurgence of interest in Formula 1 in Holland, mainly due to the enthusiastic support for the talented Max Verstappen, as seen from the sea of orange at so many races.
-No doubt this will be the dominant colour in the Zandvoort grandstands next year.”
+Since its return in 2021, Dutch hero Max Verstappen has won both races as part of his title triumphs, sending the home fans wild in a sea of orange.

 What makes the Italian Grand Prix special?